aeternity/AEXs/.github/ISSUE_TEMPLATE/aexpansion.md

+---
+name: AEXpansion
+about: Use this template to submit a new AExpansion
+labels: AEXpansion
+assignees: ''

+---

+### Discussions-To:

+Paste here the link to the topic on forum.aeternity.com

+### Content URL

+Paste here the url where the content of the AEX can be found

-ATTENTION!
+## ATTENTION!
 If you would like to submit an AEX and it has already been written as a draft (see the [template](https://github.com/aeternity/AEXs/blob/master/aex-X.md) for an example), please submit it as a [Pull Request](https://github.com/aeternity/AEXs/pulls).